robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 **wTrig.trackLoad(int t)** - this function loads track number **t** and pauses it at the beginning of the track.
-Loading muiltiple tracks and then un-pausing them all with resumeAllInSync() function allow for starting multiple tracks in sample sync.
+Loading muiltiple tracks and then un-pausing them all with resumeAllInSync() function below allows for starting multiple tracks in sample sync.

 **wTrig.trackStop(int t)** - this function stops track number **t** if it's currently playing.
 If track t is not playing, this function does nothing.
 No other